 - These are often required on application forms.
 Have them ready just in case you need them.

-- If you have an accountant or attorney, you might be asked to put their numbers down as a reference.
+- If you have an accountant or attorney, you might be asked to submit their contact information as a reference.
 Think of other people who could be references in case you need them and have their contact information handy.
 Not all landlords will require actual letters of reference.

 - Most landlords require a copy of a photo ID at lease signing.

 As a rule, credit reports are run on every applicant and guarantor.
-The fees for credit reporting/application processing range from $25-$250 depending on the company or service used.
+The fees for credit reporting range from $50–$250, depending on the company or service used.
 As with the application form, you may find that when renting a condo or co-op the landlord will require a credit report to be done in addition to the one done by the managing agent.
 Unfortunately, credit reports obtained on your own will not be accepted.

 The information contained in your credit report will be weighed very heavily in the approval process.
 So what is considered inadequate?
 A few old late payments are usually okay.
 A high revolving balance is not good.
 Past due payments that are still outstanding are bad.
 Delinquencies and collections are very bad.
 If you suspect that your credit is not good, be sure to advise your agent.
 This will allow your agent to properly prepare you and the landlord for the process.

 Different landlords have different ways of dealing with credit issues.
 Some will allow you to increase the security deposit or to use a guarantor.
 Others may reject the application entirely.
 Your Stribling agent will guide you in a way that will save you time, money and a lot of frustration.

 A guarantor, also called a co-signer, is someone who is willing to guarantee your lease.
 The guarantor is responsible for all terms of a lease in its entirety; the guarantee cannot be limited to the interest of a single applicant in a share situation.